dhanrajchaurasia/tools/README.md

 <h2 align="left"> :star2: Features </h2>
 <ul>
-   <li>White/Black Page to Draw something (logics in cp).
+   <li><a href="https://dhanrajchaurasia.github.io/tools/white.html">White/Black Page</a> to Draw something (logics in cp).
 (Download <a href="https://chrome.google.com/webstore/detail/page-marker/jfiihjeimjpkpoaekpdpllpaeichkiod">this extension</a> to use this feature or you may use any drawer extension)</li>
    <li>Matrix generator to generate a N x M sized matrix dynamically (make logic for chess and matrix problems).</li>
 </ul>